Skip to main content

 Registered architectural firms

-No. The name registered with this Board, the corporate name or the assumed business name, is the only name that can be used on any advertisements, listings, title blocks, contracts, letterhead, business cards, etc., for projects located in Oregon.
+No. The name registered with this Board, the corporate name or the assumed business name, is the only name that may be used on any advertisements, listings, title blocks, contracts, letterhead, business cards, etc., for projects located in Oregon.
+Additional information about firm registration requirements may be found in OAR 806-010-0080.

 An architectural firm may use a designator such as initials or a logo only if: (a) the designator that is being used is registered with the Oregon Secretary of State and (b) the designator is only used when the firm's registered name is conspicuously displayed in conjunction with the designator, in accordance with ORS 648.007.